KangboLu/Readit/README.md

-# Readit
+# Readit-Website-Saver
-A simple electron application allow user to view saved websites
+A cross-desktop-platform ElectronJS application allows users to save and review saved websites with just a few clicks.